Adil Giray

-Adil Giray was khan of the Crimean Khanate from 1666 to 1671.
+Adil Giray (Note: Crimean Tatar, Ottoman Turkish, and عادل کرای.) was khan of the Crimean Khanate from 1666 to 1671.

 Family

 He is said to have been the grandson of Fetih I Giray (see below).
 His father was killed in battle in 1624 when the Turks tried to overthrow Mehmed III Giray.
 None of his descendants were khans.
 His elder brother Fetih was nureddin in 1641-44 during the first reign of Mehmed IV Giray.
 His kalga and nureddin were Devlet and Gazi, sons of his brother Fetih.

 Another Adil Giray was one of the many sons of Selâmet I Giray.
 He served as nureddin under his brothers İslâm III Giray and Mehmed IV Giray circa 1651 to before 1666.
 His son was Devlet III Giray (1716-1717).
 He was killed by a fall from a horse.

 Reign

 In 1666 he was placed on the throne by the Ottomans, who were displeased with khan Mehmed IV.
 At the time he was in exile at Rhodes.
 He came into conflict with his nobles, especially the Shirin clan, because of his questionable ancestry and high taxes.
 It is said he strongly supported the Polish–Lithuanian Commonwealth, and was one of the candidates in the Polish royal election of 1669.
 For the complex events to the north, see The Ruin (Ukrainian history) and Petro Doroshenko.

 In 1671 he was removed as khan by Ottoman sultan Mehmed IV, either when the sultan decided go to war with the Commonwealth or because he had ravaged some villages loyal to the pro-Turkish Doroshenko.
 He was exiled to Karnobat in modern Bulgaria and died the following year.